Key Findings

 Distribution of sunat across Brunei

-Only recently has the Government of Brunei acknowledged that female circumcision (sunat) occurs in the country.
-But it does not consider the Brunei practice to be female genital mutilation / cutting.
-However, Musawah, an international civil-society organisation campaigning for justice in Muslim family law and equal rights for Muslim women, did put forward the issue of FGM/C in its report to the CEDAW in 2014, stating: "Although no official data is available, Musawah has strong reason to believe that FGM/C is widely prevalent in Brunei.
-All 20 of the respondents that Musawah interviewed had undergone the process; some noted that this was a ‘default’ procedure that occurs in all government hospitals."
+Only recently has the Government of Brunei acknowledged that sunat occurs in the country, but it does not consider the Brunei practice to be female genital mutilation/cutting.
+However, Musawah, an international civil-society organisation campaigning for justice in Muslim family law and equal rights for Muslim women, did put forward the issue of FGM/C in its report to the CEDAW in 2014, stating, 'Although no official data is available, Musawah has strong reason to believe that FGM/C is widely prevalent in Brunei.
+All 20 of the respondents that Musawah interviewed had undergone the process; some noted that this was a "default" procedure that occurs in all government hospitals.'

 Distribution of sunat across Brunei